solyarisoftware/PERE/README.md

 SOFTWARE.Real-Time Web Technologies Guide

-## Special Thanks
+## Thanks

 - [Paolo Montrasio](https://github.com/pmontrasio), about the sentence "hey Giorgio, why don't you use SSE?".
 - [Phil Leggetter](https://github.com/leggetter), for his [Real-Time Web Technologies Guide](http://www.leggetter.co.uk/real-time-web-technologies-guide)
 - [Swanand Pagnis](https://github.com/swanandp), for his [Let's Get Real (time): Server-Sent Events, WebSockets and WebRTC for the soul](http://www.slideshare.net/swanandpagnis/lets-get-real-time-serversent-events-websockets-and-webrtc-for-the-soul)
-- [Salvatore Sanfilippo](https://github.com/antirez) even if not (yet) used REDIS here... there is always a good reason to thank you REDIS inventor.
+- [Salvatore Sanfilippo](https://github.com/antirez) I do not (yet) used REDIS here, but there is always a good reason to thank-you him.

 # Contacts

-Please feel free to write an e-mail with your comments and jobs proposals are more than welcome.
+Please feel free to write an e-mail with your comments are more than welcome.
 BTW, a mention/feedback to me will be very welcome and STAR the project if you feel it useful!

 E-mail: [giorgio.robino@gmail.com](mailto:giorgio.robino@gmail.com)